thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 |iteration_3|\ b) and |iteration_3|\ c).

-Improvement of Carotid Strain Images
+Improvement of carotid strain images
 ====================================

 In order to examine the performance from data closer to what is expected in